-The True History of Chocolate – Sophie D. Coe and Michael D. Coe
+The True History of Chocolate by Sophie D. Coe and Michael D. Coe

-Firstly, you must check this one out, if for no other reason than the heartbreaking story behind it!
+Firstly, you must check out The True History Of Chocolate, if for no other reason than the heartbreaking story behind it!
 Sophie D. Coe was an author and anthropologist; her lifelong passion project was to write the definitive history of chocolate.
 She had long been fascinated by food and culinary history, and she spent years burying herself in the research.
 Suddenly, she was diagnosed with cancer, and given a prognosis of not-enough-time to finish her work.
-Her husband, Michael, promised to finish it on her behalf :O
+Her husband, Michael, promised to finish it on her behalf.

-The end result is this: a comprehensive discussion of all elements of the history of chocolate, drawing on everything from botany, to archaeology, to culinary history.
-The authors correct a bunch of misconceptions, they go into great details about the origins and significance of “the food of the gods”, and they even chuck in a few recipes.
-It’s rather academic, so it might come off as dry if you’re not accustomed to that style of writing, but if you’re desperate to know everything there is to know about the history of chocolate, this is the one for you!
+The end result is this: a comprehensive discussion the entire history of chocolate, drawing on everything from botany, to archaeology, to culinary history.
+The authors correct a bunch of misconceptions, they go into great detail about the origins and significance of “the food of the gods”, and they even chuck in a few recipes.
+It’s rather academic, so it might come off as dry if you’re not accustomed to that style of writing, but if you’re desperate to know everything there is to know about chocolate, this is the one for you!

 Don’t worry, this list isn’t all heavy non-fiction reads!
-Joanne Harris’s story of a single mother opening a chocolaterie, right across the street from a Church on the first day of Lent, is probably the best known chocolate-based novel of the present age.
+Joanne Harris’s Chocolat is the story of a single mother opening a chocolaterie, right across the street from a Church on the first day of Lent.
+It’s probably the best known chocolate-based novel of the present age.
 It sparked a flurry of interest in “culinary fiction” and a highly-commended film.
 Harris’s protagonist takes on a small French town’s Christian conservatives, pushing back against their traditions of denial and deprivation with chocolate (and, yes, a little bit of magic).
 A fun, romantic read for the season!

 Even if you skipped over The True History of Chocolate with an eye-roll, surely a tell-all book by one of the Cadburys has to catch your attention!
 Chocolate Wars is an incredibly detailed exposé of the fierce business rivalry in the chocolate market over the last 150 years, culminating in a multi-billion dollar showdown threatening the dynasty’s Quaker roots.
 The business-minded reader will love how Cadbury expands into discussions about the importance of advertising and brand management, as well as the pitfalls of profit motive.
-For the rest of us, it’s just a delicious insight into those ubiquitous purple bars.
+For the rest of us, it’s just a delicious look behind the scenes of those ubiquitous purple bars.

 This one is probably not the most intellectual read, but it’s light and easy, and full of food porn!
 Dying for Chocolate is part of a series of “culinary mysteries” featuring protagonist Goldy Bear (no, I’m not kidding, that’s seriously what Davidson called her).
 The bright, determined Goldy has escaped an abusive ex-husband and transplanted her catering business to the Aspen Meadow Country Club.
 All seems to be going well, until the death of a yummy doctor strikes Goldy as a bit suspicious, and she decides to do some detective-ing.
 Pick this one up if you want something silly and fun to demolish over the long weekend.